Namularbre/HungerGames/README.md

 - An arena system
 - A kit system
 - A feast system
-- A popularity system that will reward you with gift form sponsor, like in the book
+- A popularity system that will reward you with gift from sponsor, like in the book

 ## FAQ